musikele/musikele.github.io/_drafts/_posts/why-nan.md

 ## "It is obvious!"

 It is obvious, but it's not common.
-I am a web developer since 5 years now, and altough I have studied (and still I am) the JS language, I have never occourred in `NaN` before (except on books).
-You might think that this is impossible, but well, it isn't.
+Partly because I am a developer with some years of experience and, altough I have studied and studying a lot of programming, I have never occourred in `NaN`-at-work.
+You might think that this is impossible, but well, it isn't because happened to me.
 Maybe because I rarely do maths without checking types?
-Maybe because I rarely do maths in Javascrpt?
+Maybe because I rarely do maths in Javascrpt (it's a very bad idea)?
 I don't know but I haven't.

 ## Why NaN === NaN is false

-The fact that `NaN !== NaN` is true is obvious.
+The fact that `NaN !== NaN` is true is obvious, after you reason about it.

-When I thought of this the first time, I thought it is absurd, but after a while I realized that this is the only possible logic behaviour.
+When I thought of this the first time, I thought it's absurd, but after a while I realized that this is the only possible logic behaviour.
 As some have said, if I divide a number by a string I get `NaN`, and if I divide another number by another string I get another `NaN`.
-Are these two`NaN` equal? no. `NaN` is not even a measurable property.`NaN` is a state, and as such it cannot be compared to other` NaN`s.
+Are these two`NaN` equal? no. `NaN` is not even a measurable property.`NaN` is a state, and as such it cannot be compared to other`NaN`s.

 ## Why this is not a JS-only matter